 Think of the boiling frog parody.
 When the frog is dropped into already boiling water, it’s a shock to the system, and it jumps out asap.
 But when the frog is put into a pot of cold water, over heat, it doesn’t notice the temperature slowly rising – and it keeps rising until it cooks the frog!

-In other words, when you’re in the cultural soup, you don’t realise you’re in the soup, slowly being cooked by the cultural messages.
+In other words, you don’t realise you’re in the cultural soup, slowly being cooked by the culture’s messages.

 Take back ownership of your body